Neo-vortex/TermbinSharp/README.md

 * Secure: Designed with security in mind, ensuring the integrity of shared text.

-* No Database: Everything is saved and read via files.
+* SQLITE : Everything is saved and read via SQLITE.

 ## Using the TermbinSharp Server
 TermbinSharp provides a straightforward API for uploading and retrieving text snippets.
 You can interact with the server using HTTP requests.
 Here's a guide on how to use the TermbinSharp server: